jamiehenson/snippet/README.md

 </div>
 ```

 Append whatever styling classes and data attributes you like to the *snippet-expander* element.
-More information on that below.
+Additionally, you can always style the key divs however you like with your own CSS.
+More information on the provided stuff below:

-### Options (with classes)
+### Classes
 #### Styles
 - snippet-pulldown
 - snippet-reveal